-In order to address these problems, ZyLAB combined components of the ZyLAB eDiscovery Platform with the ZyLAB Exchange Synchronization Service, resulting in the ZyLAB Preservation Vault.
+In order to address these problems, components of the ZyLAB eDiscovery Platform and the ZyLAB Exchange Synchronization Service were combined, resulting in the ZyLAB Preservation Vault.
 The ZyLAB Preservation Vault stores pre-processed data from selected custodians and data repositories that are frequently subjected to data requests related to eDiscoveries, regulatory requests, public records and FOIA requests, or internal investigations.
 ZyLAB’s eDiscovery Preservation Vault eliminates the need to repeatedly collect, process and review these data sets.

 Benefits of 'ZyLAB Preservation Vault'